 Gain the specialist skills and knowledge required to work as a sports therapist.

-At Essex, Sports Therapy students work as a supervised Sports Therapist on placement, gaining real-life experience and confidence using the skills and knowledge taught to become an autonomous practitioner.
+At Essex, our sports therapy students work as a supervised sports therapist on placement, gaining real-life experience and confidence using the skills and knowledge taught to become an autonomous practitioner.
 You will also develop a range of treatment options including electrotherapy, exercise and manual skills.